rsstwitterfacebook

 You may think that nursing CEs might be boring and repetitive.
 However, you may be unaware that you have the freedom to choose the courses you take.
 Continuing Education credits for nurses cover a range of topics that you may find relevant to your daily practice.

-The following are example of the types of CE courses available to nurses: regulatory, leadership, learning, communication, patient safety, occupational health and safety, infection control, legal.
+The following are examples of the types of CE courses available to nurses: regulatory, leadership, learning, communication, patient safety, occupational health and safety, perioperative nursing, infection control, legal.

 Being a Reliable Source of Information

 Patients and nursing colleagues will often ask your questions.
 It is extremely important that you be able to provide them with accurate and reliable information.
-If it’s been 10 years since you attended nursing school, how easy do you think it will be to remember the proper levels of potassium in the blood stream?
+If it’s been 10 years since you attended nursing school, how easy do you think it will be to remember the proper levels of potassium in the bloodstream or any other random lab values?

 Your patients depend on you to have the most accurate and up to date knowledge to provide them with the best care possible.
 You might learn something that helps you to save a life.